LeBombusP/KatanaMod/README.md

 # Katana Mod
 Adds katanas to minecraft.

-Katanas are easier make less damage than swords, but they make more damage and have shorter cooldown.
+Katanas make less damage than swords, but they cost less and have shorter cooldown.

 Additionally, it adds new enchantment - "Quick Cut" that ~~even more shortens cooldown~~ currently does nothing.  * *work in progress* *